eraofchaos/eraofchaos.github.io/Emblem/Stone Key to the Gates.md

 ---
 title: "Holy Emblem - Stone Key to the Gates"
 permalink: /Emblem/Stone Key to the Gates/
-excerpt: "Holy Emblem - Neutral - Stone Key to the Gates"
+excerpt: "Era of Chaos Stone Key to the Gates.
+Stone Key to the Gates.
+Era of Chaos Holy Emblem Stone Key to the Gates.
+Era of Chaos Neutral Stone Key to the Gates"
-last_modified_at: 2021-02-02
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Stone Key to the Gates.md"
 toc: false
 classes: wide